 - don’t be smart about UX or UI—be precise, be clear

-Sjabloon launched as “beta” (and currently still is), you can purchase it for a very discounted price.
+Sjabloon launched as “beta”, you could purchase it for a discounted price.
 I could’ve launched with all the bells and whistles, but there was no way for me to know what I had in mind was really what people were willing to pay for.

-Example: I’ve not added yet any mechanism to lock/prevent access when a user’s “subscription” is expired.
-As this is somewhere in December 2019 earliest (12 months after the first purchase), there’s no rush to do this.
+Example: When I launched I’ve had not added any mechanism to lock/prevent access when a user’s access would expire.
+As this was 12 months after the first purchase, there’s no rush to do this right from the start.
 Example 2: At launch I’ve added the most basic payment implementation using Stripe (basically what Stripe has on their site).
 I’ve since replaced it with the payment feature coming with Sjabloon.

 Do not overthink it.

 A Rails SaaS starter kit to build successful products